Text and photos by Dady Chery

 I extended the same stick to my turquoise friend.
 He too took it, but slowly.
 He did not fly.

-There would be yet more preliminaries to this first flight.
+There would be yet more preliminaries.

 I placed him gently in the grass, away from the car’s dangers.